-Dr Simon Bird offers clinical, legal and consultation services in in Bristol, Bath, North Somerset, Gloucestershire, Somerset and South Wales.
+Dr Simon Bird offers clinical, legal and consultation services in Bristol, Bath, North Somerset, Gloucestershire, Somerset and South Wales.
+He established Formulate Psychology LLP in 2019, having previously worked with colleagues in a larger network of psychologists offering Expert Witness work.

 Dr Bird worked within the NHS as a Clinical Psychologist between 1996 and 2018, but now works exclusively in independent practice.
 He provides Expert Witness assessments to the Family Courts, in addition to assessments for individual families and corporate clients.
 He has extensive experience of working across the 0-18 age range, offering assessment and interventions for most mental health and behaviour difficulties.
 However, his primary area of clinical expertise is Autism Spectrum Disorders (ASD) and he held a post as lead psychologist for ASD across Bristol Child Health between 2016 and 2018.